McShare/xenforo-markdown/README.md

 ## Usage

 Here is one of the approaches to make the script work in your forum.
-Just go to `Appearance > Styles & Templates > Template Modifications > Add Template Modification` and enter `PAGE_CONTAINER` in the Template field, then choose a proper place in the template for the script.
+First download `xf-markdown.js` and `markdown.less` and put them into `/js` and `/styles` in your root directory.
+Then go to `Appearance > Styles & Templates > Template Modifications > Add Template Modification` and enter `PAGE_CONTAINER` in the Template field, then choose a proper place in the template for the script.

 ```html
 Find: